defold/doc/docs/en/manuals/project-settings.md

 : Enables compression of archives when bundling.
 Note that this currently applies to all platforms except Android where the apk already contains all data compressed.

 dependencies
-: A comma-separated list of URL:s to the project *Library URL*:s (can be found in the [Defold dashboard](//dashboard.defold.com)) that this project uses.
+: A comma-separated list of URLs to the project *Library URL*s (can be found in the [Defold dashboard](//dashboard.defold.com)) that this project uses.
 Note that you need to be a member of the dependent projects.

 custom_resources (hidden setting)
 : A comma separated list of resources that will be included in the project.
 If directories are specified, all files and directories in that directory are recursively included.